spot-thought/monoquest/README.md

 * Create a React Router v7 (RR7) app with modern UI tooling
 * Optionally extend Nx with a custom generator

+It also serves as a hands-on introduction to the kind of tooling and patterns you'll encounter in our stack.

 ## Task Requirements

 ### 1. Create an Nx Monorepo with a React Router 7 App